I overcame emotional trauma as an abuse survivor to build a life that I love waking up to every single day.

 Barbara’s book spoke to me.
 When I find an author that can relate and give me hope and guidance, it feels as if I won the lottery.

 The exercises in the book changed my life, my outlook, and my direction.
 For the first time in as long as I could remember, I felt hopeful, relieved, AND empowered.

 And, I found a new passion!
 Organizing!

-The organizing business expanded as I continued my journey; becoming an author, a private coach and an international speaker.
-Visit my In the Media page for interviews, podcasts and musings with Thought Leaders.
+The organizing business expanded as I continued my journey; becoming an author, a private coach, and an international speaker.
+I've had the privilege to connect with thousands of people.
+For that, I'm incredibly grateful.

-I felt complete joy in the ability to reach out and lend a helping hand.
+I feel complete joy in my ability to reach out and lend a helping hand.
 Assisting my clients by chipping away at their own repeating patterns so that they can see life is truly just beginning.

-And our journeys lead us to even better places; places that show my clients how to wake up and feel anything is possible.
+Our journeys lead us to even better places.
+Places that show my clients how to wake up and feel anything is possible.

 My passion has always been helping people and being of service.
 Through my personal trials and triumphs as well as the experiences of my clients, my goal is to help them feel just like I do every morning . . .

 And yes, when you’re ready the teacher will appear and you will discover that anything IS possible.